37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Herugrim.

-Why it stumps people: Tolkien named a lot of swords.
-Glamdring, Orcrist, Anduril, Sting, Narsil, Guthwine.
-Herugrim sits behind all of them in terms of fame.
-Guthwine (Eomer’s sword) is the closest distractor because it’s also Rohirric.
-But Theoden draws Herugrim from its sheath when Gandalf frees him from Saruman’s influence, and that scene is where the name lives and dies in most readers’ memories.
+Tolkien named a lot of swords, and this is the forgotten one.
+Glamdring, Orcrist, Anduril, Sting, Narsil, Guthwine, they all outrank Herugrim for fame.
+Guthwine, Eomer’s blade, is the nastiest distractor because it’s also Rohirric.
+Theoden pulls Herugrim from its sheath the moment Gandalf breaks Saruman’s hold on him, and that single scene is the only place the name lives in most readers’ memories.

 31. What is the name of Galadriel’s Elven ring?
 (Hard)